azerion/bluestack-sdk-ios/gdpr.md

 MAdvertise participates as a vendor in [IAB Europe’s Transparency & Consent Framework].

-MAdvertise provides a method with which the publisher will determine whether GDPR scope applies to the app or user / device and if applicable, capture end user consent in [IAB EU Transparency Consent Framework] format.

 Publishers are free to implement or develop the CMP of their choice as long as the consent management is based on the IAB Transparency & Consent Framework.
 [Here] is the list of currently available registered CMPs.

 We have developed our [Madvertise CMP]